 Upon returning to work, a retiree would not accrue additional service credit and would not be eligible for any cash match payments that are available to similarly situated active employees under chapter 6.1 of title 51.1 (§ 51.1-607 et seq.).
-Please note that while the language of the bill refers to an election by the retiree, there is no actual election, and the provisions of the bill would automatically apply to any eligible retiree who returns to work full-time as a SSO or SRO.
+Please note that while the language of the bill refers to an election by the retiree, there is no actual election, and the provisions of the bill would automatically apply to any eligible retiree who returns to work full-time as a SSO and continues to receive his retirement benefit.
 The employer would be required to pay contributions for these employees.

-One-Year Break in Service
+Twelve Calendar Month Break in Service

-The legislation requires a bona fide break in service.
-Consistent with the existing teacher critical shortage provisions, VRS would require a one-year break.
+The legislation as amended specifies that a retiree must have at least a 12 calendar month break in service.
+This is consistent with the existing teacher critical shortage provisions.
 As stated in the section relating to the critical shortage teaching positions, there are two primary reasons why specifying a one-year break in service before a retiree would be eligible to return to work in a position contemplated by the bill is appropriate.
 First, a one-year break in service mitigates any possibility of an unlawful prearrangement to return to work.
 Likewise, the one-year break in service reduces the likelihood that the bill will create any major shift in retirement patterns.
 Further, in 2001, the Joint Legislative Audit and Review Commission (JLARC) adopted a resolution concurring with VRS regarding the minimum one-year separation before a retiree could be rehired into a teacher critical shortage position without loss of retirement benefits, consistent with the recommendation of the JLARC actuarial consultant.
 In addition, to be eligible for this program the teaching position must be identified by the Superintendent of Public Instruction pursuant to subdivision 4 of § 22.1-23, by the relevant division superintendent, pursuant to § 22.1-70.3, or by the relevant local school board, pursuant to subdivision 9 of § 22.1-79.